Yes (band): 1980–1981: Drama and split

 After the Drama tour, Yes reconvened in England to decide the band's next step, beginning by dismissing Lane as their manager.
-Horn chose to leave Yes to pursue a career in music production, with White and Squire next to depart.
+Horn was also dismissed, and went on to pursue a career in music production, with White and Squire next to depart.
 Left as the sole remaining members, Downes and Howe opted not to continue with the group and went their own separate ways in December 1980.

-A live compilation album of Yes performances from 1976 to 1978, mixed in mid-1979 and originally intended for release in late 1979, was released as Yesshows in November 1980, peaking at number 22 in the UK charts and number 43 in the U.S.
+Yesshows, a live album recorded during 1976 to 1978, mixed in mid-1979 and originally intended for release in late 1979, was released in November 1980, peaking at number 22 in the UK charts and number 43 in the US.

 An announcement came from the group's management in March 1981 confirming that Yes no longer existed.
 Downes and Howe soon reunited to form Asia with former King Crimson bassist and vocalist John Wetton, and drummer Carl Palmer from Emerson, Lake & Palmer.
 Squire and White continued to work together, initially recording sessions with Jimmy Page for a proposed band called XYZ (short for "ex-Yes-and-Zeppelin") in the spring of 1981.
 Page's former bandmate Robert Plant was also to be involved as the vocalist but he lost enthusiasm, citing his ongoing grieving for recently deceased Led Zeppelin drummer John Bonham.
 The short-lived group produced a few demo tracks, elements of which would appear in Page's band the Firm and on future Yes tracks "Mind Drive" and "Can You Imagine?".
 In late 1981, Squire and White released "Run with the Fox", a Christmas single with Squire on vocals which received radio airplay through the 1980s and early 1990s during the Christmas periods.
 A second Yes compilation album, Classic Yes, was released in November 1981.